ORESoftware/testing/README.md

 In this case, MacOS is performing 10x or 100x faster, specifically for the live-mutex library code.

-(The disparity was found on Node.js version 10.1, but probably exists on other Node versions).
+(The disparity was originally found on Node.js version 10.1, but the same disparity also exists on Node version 9).

 ### to run tests: